andrebrait/unraid-native-zfs-encryption/README.md

 And that is exactly what we'll be doing here!

-1. You password guards the LUKS-encrypted drive
+1. Your password guards the LUKS-encrypted drive
-2. The drive contains the ZFS decryption key
+2. The LUKS-encrypted drive contains the ZFS decryption key
+3. When starting the array, **you enter the password for decrypting the drives**
+4. This makes the ZFS decryption key available
-3. A script ensures it gets auto-mounted when the Array gets started!
+5. A script automatically mounts the encrypted dataset

 # Requirements